What STR License Airbnb Hosts Need to Operate in the US

 Key takeaways

 Securing an STR license can seem like a daunting challenge, but it doesn’t have to be.
 The most important point is that you should approach it as a commercial business project – because that’s what it is.
-Even if you’re just thinking of renting out a spare vacation property you already own, it’s crucial to come at it with your business hat on.
+The key is to research your city and county, since every city imposes its own rules.